Affordable Recreation for Lower-Income Families

 Leadership and role modeling by way of volunteers, coaches, instructors, camp counselors and support staff, provide an invaluable contribution to potentially increase protective factors generated through sport that can impact a lifetime.
 Working in collaboration with community partners, Health STAR aims to build brighter futures for children who otherwise would not have the opportunity to participate.

-If you are interested in Health STAR funding please complete the Health STAR Application as outlined or contact our Project Coordinator for further information.
+If you are interested in Health STAR funding please complete the Health STAR Application.

 Frequently Asked Questions